-Wind speed and thus production has been within one standard deviation of forecast (annual standard deviation being $\pm$ -6 per cent. and $\pm$ -10 per cent. respectively) in every year since listing apart from one year.
+Wind speed and thus production has been within one standard deviation of forecast (annual standard deviation being +/-6 per cent. and +/-10 per cent. respectively) in every year since listing apart from 2019.
+Further, given low production to date in 2021, the Company expects that wind speed and production in 2021 as a whole will also be outside of one standard deviation.